 The 38,000t, nuclear-powered aircraft carrier Charles De Gaulle was constructed at the DCN Brest naval shipyard in Brittany.
 The ship was launched in May 1994 and commissioned in September 2000, following sea trials that began in January 1999.
-As a result of trials, the landing deck has been lengthened by 4.4m to enable the E-2C to land and clear the deck quickly.
+As a result of the trials, the landing deck was lengthened by 4.4m to enable the E-2C to land and clear the deck quickly.

 The carrier was due to enter service in December 2000, but, following the breakage of a propeller blade during long-distance trials, this was delayed to April 2001.
-In June 2001, the carrier took part in exercises in the Mediterranean and in December 2001 left to take part in Operation Enduring Freedom where it was stationed in the Arabian Gulf.
-It returned to its home port of Toulon in July 2002.
-Super Etendard and Hawkeye E-2C aircraft carried out a number of sorties but the ship’s F1 standard Rafale M fighters did not take part in operations, although they were included in exercises with the US Navy.
+In June 2001, the carrier took part in exercises in the Mediterranean, and in December 2001, left to take part in Operation Enduring Freedom, during which it was stationed in the Arabian Gulf.
+It returned to its homeport of Toulon in July 2002.
+Super Etendard and Hawkeye E-2C aircraft carried out a number of sorties, but the ship’s F1 standard Rafale M fighters did not take part in operations, although they were included in exercises with the US Navy.

 In April 2007, DCN became DCNS.
 This followed an agreement in which Thales became a 25% shareholder in the new company and DCN acquired the naval business of Thales France (excluding naval equipment).

-In September 2007, Charles de Gaulle began a refit, which included overhaul and refuelling of the nuclear propulsion system and installing a new SYTEX command and control system with Syracuse III satellite communications system.
+In September 2007, Charles de Gaulle began a refit, which included overhaul and refuelling of the nuclear propulsion system as well as installing a new SYTEX command and control system with Syracuse III satellite communications system.